Finding and working with suppliers

 Negotiating supplier contracts

-Supplier contracts should include details on:
+Your contract should include details on:

-- products and services to be supplied
+- the products and services you will receive

 - payment terms and conditions (e.g. deposit, discounts for early payments, price changes, payment options)